Greece says cannot handle migrants; UNHCR calls crisis 'shameful'

 The UNHCR's Cochetel said Greece had to step up its response.

-"We've told the Greek authorities that if it was a natural disaster, there would be mobilisation of other assets including from the ministry of defence," he said.
+"We've told the Greek authorities that if it was a natural disaster, there would be mobilization of other assets including from the ministry of defense," he said.

 "It's easy, there are plenty of empty army barracks in Greece, there is plenty of uncultivated land that could be rented and sites could be developed."